verdaccio/website/website/translated_docs/pl-PL/config.md

 ### Max Body Size

-By default the maximum body size for a JSON document is `10mb`, if you run in errors as `"request entity too large"` you may increase this value.
+By default the maximum body size for a JSON document is `10mb`, if you run into errors that state `"request entity too large"` you may increase this value.

 ```yaml
 max_body_size: 10mb